tooyipjee/Tracer/README.md

 - Leverage the [LSM6DSL](https://www.st.com/en/mems-and-sensors/lsm6dsl.html) to track your objects in real-time.
 - Easy mounting using high quality velcro straps that allow the unit to be mounted on a wide variety of objects from your bicycle to track lean angles to an tennis racquet for pose insights.
 - On-board Li-ion battery charging using the TP4065.
-- Battery Life - 3 hours of continuous streaming over BLE at 10Hz.
+- Battery Life - 2.5 hours of continuous streaming over BLE at 10Hz.
 - 15m BLE range (unobstructed) - tested on a tennis court

+**Available to buy on [Tindie](https://www.tindie.com/products/elektrothing/tracer/)**

 ## Setup
 1. In Arduino IDE, go to **File > Preferences**